Downloading content for offline mode

 • Hands should be washed with soap before making zinc or ORS solution.

-• Carry out social mobilization and behaviour change communication activities in an epidemic of diarrhoeal disease.
-(See Important points above and Action tool Social mobilization and behaviour change.)
+• Social mobilization and behaviour change communication are important supporting activities.
+(See the points above and Action tool Social mobilization and behaviour change)

 • Demonstrate how to correctly prepare and give zinc supplements.
 Conduct follow-up visits to make sure caregivers are preparing and using zinc correctly.